ouggiboy/AdventOfCode2024/README.md

 # Advent of Code 2024

-My own implementations of the problems at https://adventofcode.com/2024.
+My own implementations of the problems at https://adventofcode.com/2024 using only Rust.